- 1 Interesting Facts About the Canals in Venice

 Where can you go swimming in Venice?

-Venice has several beautiful public beaches nearby that are perfectly safe for enjoying your day in the Adriatic Sea outside of the city’s historic center.
+Enjoying your day in the Adriatic Sea on one of its islands outside of the city’s historic center.

 My beach recommendations for favorite swimming spots in Venice include: